WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS CONTACT US

 (Blue-Eyed

-Mary) Scrophulariaceae (Snapdragon Family) Foothills to
+Mary) Plantaginaceae (Plantain Family) Foothills to

 sub-alpine.
 Openings, woodlands, shrublands.
 Early spring.
-One often finds Collinsia parviflora by looking for its red stems and leaves, not its more difficult to discern, minute blue and white flowers. |
+One often finds Collinsia parviflora more easily by looking for the red of its cotyledons, stems, and leaves, not its more difficult to discern, minute blue and white flowers. |